googleprojectzero/domato/README.md

 <selector p=0.1> = b
 ```

-In this case, the string 'a' would be output more often than 'b'
+In this case, the string 'a' would be output more often than 'b'.

 There are other attributes that can be applied to symbols in addition to the probability.
 Those are listed in a separate section.